Lexis Rex Home

 12 den

-1. art. the; accusative masculine singular of der
+1. art. masculine accusative singular of der

-2. art. the; dative plural for all genders of der
+2. art. dative plural of der

 13 er